OlympusDAO/cooler-alerts/README.md

 - `list_alerts`: Used to list all the existing alerts user in the DB.
 Only lists those registered by the user executed the slash command.
 - `delete_alerts`: Used to delete user alerts of a given Cooler contract.
 Has the following parameters:
    - `cooler`: Address of the Cooler contract to be deleted.
-   - `loan_id (optional)`: ID of the loan to be deleted.
+   - `loan_id` (optional): ID of the loan to be deleted.
 If not informed, all the alerts for that Cooler contracts will be deleted.

-Since Cooler Loans are not time sensible because of their fix-term nature, the state monitoring cadence is set to 12h.

 ## Features